MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-clients.md

 Use this tutorial when:

-- You have an on-premises Active Directory that you can connect to Azure Active Directory (Azure AD) in a hybrid Azure AD configuration
+- You have an on-premises Active Directory that you can connect to Azure Active Directory (Azure AD) in a hybrid Azure AD configuration.

+  If you cannot deploy a hybrid Azure Active Directory (AD) that joins your on-premises AD with Azure AD, we recommend following our companion tutorial, [Enable co-management for new internet-based Windows 10 devices](/sccm/comanage/tutorial-co-manage-new-devices).
-- You have existing Configuration Manager clients that you want to cloud-attach
+- You have existing Configuration Manager clients that you want to cloud-attach.

 **In this tutorial you will:**